EllyPirelly/cf-portfolio-website/README.md

 ### What is this about?

-This responsive portfolio website was built as a task in [Career Foundry's Full-Stack Web Development Program](https://careerfoundry.com/en/courses/become-a-web-developer/), during the "Intro to Frontend Development" section. <br>
+This responsive portfolio website has been built as a task in [Career Foundry's Full-Stack Web Development Program](https://careerfoundry.com/en/courses/become-a-web-developer/), during the "Intro to Frontend Development" section. <br>
 It includes information about me and will feature the projects to come during Career Foundry’s Full-Stack Web Development Program.

 ![Screenshot of homepage](img/screenshot-homepage.png)